-The Student Ombudsperson does not serve as an advocate, but rather advocates for "due process" which can assist you in discovering useful alternative perspectives to a resolution that might have otherwise been missed.
-The Student Ombudsperson strives for impartiality, fairness and objectivity in working with students and the consideration of issues.
-The Student Ombudsperson serves as a listening post for systemic concerns and brings them to the attention of the Dean of Students.
-As an outreach, educator, the Student Ombudsperson may be available to work with the student groups on issues related to conflict, controversy, and communication.
+The Student Ombudsperson can help you define your goals as it relates to your concern, explore options for resolving your concern, discuss and provide resources and listen and recommend next steps.
+The Student Ombudsperson strives for impartiality and objectivity in working with students and the consideration of issues.
+The Student Ombudsperson serves as a listening post for concerns and brings them to the attention of the Dean of Students.

 What the Ombudsperson does not do:

 - Make or overturn academic/administrative decisions, including grade changes